Teksta versija

 13. The performer and the scientific institution shall provide the group of experts with the information necessary for fulfilling the tasks referred to in Paragraph 9 of this Regulation and organisational support.

-14. The group of experts, upon fulfilling the tasks referred to in Paragraph 9 of this Regulation, shall follow these basic evaluation principles (hereinafter - the basic evaluation principles):
+14. The group of experts shall, while fulfilling the tasks referred to in Paragraph 9 of this Regulation, comply with these basic evaluation principles (hereinafter - the basic evaluation principles):

 14.1. in evaluating the quality of scientific activity, fundamental and applied research shall be evaluated as equally significant;